tencentyun/intlcloud-documents/product_new/网络产品中心/云联网/购买指南/欠费处理_intl_en.md

 ## Monhtly Postpaid (bill by 95th Percentile)
 ### Arrears Alert
 1. Arrears notification: The system pushes an arrears notification when the account balance becomes negative.
-2. Arrears alert: This feature is disabled by default.
-To enable this feature, see [Balance Alert Guide](https://cloud.tencent.com/document/product/555/9942) to subscribe to this feature.
+2. Arrears alert: This feature is disabled by default.  <!--To enable this feature, see [Balance Alert Guide]() to subscribe to this feature.-->

 ### Arrears Processing
 The system handles arrears based on the time starting from the moment when the balance drops to 0.
 The logic is as follows: